nzoschke/gofaas/docs/databases-encryption.md

 All that said, for many use-cases DynamoDB is indeed a "Simple Table" and a good default choice to add to our app.

 With any data store, the strategy for storing sensitive data like API keys, credit cards, or personal information is uncontroversial.
-We opt to use the AWS Key Management Service (KMS) to encrypt data at rest.
+We opt to use the AWS Key Management Service (KMS) to encrypt data.

 ## AWS Config